rdplus2015/resources/backend/java/arrays.md

 int element = matrix[1][2]; // Accessing element in the second row, third column
 ```

-## Arrays vs. ArrayLists

-- `Arrays` are fixed-size and can hold primitive types and objects.
-- `ArrayLists` are resizable and provide more built-in methods for manipulation.

 ## Copying Arrays

 - **Apart from `Arrays.copyOf()`, you can also use:**